RealOrangeOne/theorangeone.net/content/posts/whyreguard/index.md

 ## What is Wireguard?

 The website defines it as "... extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.".
 Which basically means it's a VPN, but sane.
-The point of a VPN is to allow 2 machines to talk to eachother, no matter how the network inbetween is setup.
+The point of a VPN is to allow two machines to talk to eachother, no matter how the network inbetween is setup.

 ## Modern Features